Optconnect Announces Strategic Acquisition Of M2M Dataglobal

-KAYSVILLE, Utah, Feb.
-6, 2024 /PRNewswire/ -- OptConnect , a longtime leader in managed wireless services, today announced it has acquired Latin America-based M2M DataGlobal (" M2M "), one of the largest and most professionally run IoT organizations in Latin America.
+KAYSVILLE, Utah–(BUSINESS WIRE)–#IoT -OptConnect , a longtime leader in managed wireless services, today announced it has acquired Latin America-based M2M DataGlobal (“ M2M ”), one of the largest and most professionally run IoT organizations in Latin America.
 Together these businesses create a premier managed wireless connectivity platform of scale, capable of supporting customers across a broad spectrum of industries and solution needs throughout North and South America.

 Coupled with OptConnect's current ability to serve partners in North America and other regions around the globe, the acquisition of M2M marks a significant expansion in global reach, dramatically increasing its ability to support global partnerships with ultra-reliable connectivity and support in more countries.
 Collectively, OptConnect and M2M serve more than 10,000 unique customers.